K-Mertyris/calculus/Calculus I.md

 This Obsidian vault will capture all my notes for Calculus I from the spring semester.
-The book used in the course is _Calculus Volume 1_ by Gilbert Strang and Edwin "Jed" Herman, hosted on Openstax.
+The book used in the course is _Calculus Volume 1_ by Gilbert Strang and Edwin "Jed" Herman, hosted on OpenStax.

 ## Chapters